loganwoudstra/netflix-index/README.md

 ![differences_income_scatter](differences_income_scatter.png "Differences Income Scatter")

 When we calculate the correlation coefficent for the data, we get a value of about **0.77**.
 This suggests that there is a strong postive relation between the two variables.
-However, as we know, correlation does not imply causiation.
-There perhaps may be another external factoring in which these two values are dependant on.
-Nonetheless, this strong relation does provide us with some insight.

 ## Conclusion
-Through this exploration, ...
+Through this exploration, it appears as if the price of Netflix is affected by the average salary of a country.
+This seems evident as we look at the two extrema of the datasets.
+Pakistan has the cheapest cost of a Netflix subscription but it also has the lowest monthly income.
+The same applies to Liechtenstein which has both the most expensive Netflix subscription and the highest monthly salary.
+Given that the correlation coefficent is rather high, this suggests there exists a strong relation.
+However, we know that correlation does not imply causation.
+Perhaps, they may be some third factor in which the both salary and Netflix prices are depednat upon.